 Over 650 votes were cast in the inaugural Dr Nicola Chisnall Memorial Award.
 The overall winner of for 2014 was Wā Ora Montessori School from Lower Hutt.

 As you will all know, and as Mum worked tirelessly to promote, children have a lot to teach us.
-Mum believed that the Montessori framework supports peace and social justice, in the way that it allows children to think for themselves, but also the importance it places on being part of their wider community.
-It promotes independence and the pursuit of subjects they are truly passionate about, but also teaches children that their actions and the actions of others have an impact on the people and environment around them.
+Mum believed that the Montessori framework supports peace and social justice by allowing children to think for themselves and the importance it places on being part of their wider community.
+It promotes independence and the pursuit of subjects they are truly passionate about.
+It also teaches children that their actions and the actions of others impact the people and environment around them.

 If children are taught to respect and be part of their community and to respect and love the people within those communities, their actions can influence the people around them.